-Study Characteristics The main characteristics of the 8 eligible studies are summarized in Table 1^[13-14,16-21].
-Five studies compared the efficacy and safety of besifloxacin with placebo, 2 studies compared besifloxacin with moxifloxacin, and 1 study compared besifloxacin with gatifloxacin.
+Study Characteristics The main characteristics of the 6 eligible studies are summarized in Table 1.
+Four studies compared the efficacy and safety of Besifloxacin with placebo, 1 studies compared Besifloxacin with Moxifloxacin, and 1 study compared Besifloxacin with Gatifloxacin.
 The earliest study was published in 2009, while the latest study was accepted in 2017.
 The number of participants varied from 16 to 482.
-A total of 3105 patients met the inclusion criteria.
-The mean age of each group ranged from 15.2d to 38.3y (the subjects of one study were neonates).
+A total of 2780 patients met the inclusion criteria.
+The mean age of each group ranged from 15.2 days to 38.3 years old (the subjects of one study were neonates).
 The assessment time can be regarded as identical, the first visit day was the 4th day after intervention, while the second visit time was the 8th day after treatment.
 The patterns of intervention varied slightly among those studies.

 Study Quality Figure 2 shows the study quality assessment of the included studies.
 Two studies did not provide detailed information about randomization.
 Three studies did not mention allocation concealment.
 All included studies had a low risk of bias in terms of selective reporting and blinding method.
-Two studies had a high risk of attrition bias, and one study had a high risk of reporting bias.
+One studies had a high risk of attrition bias.